What I’ve learnt from preparing Regulatory Strategies Part 1 – 3

 Were there shortcomings in your Regulatory expertise?
 Whilst external support may plug such a gap, do check first for any untapped knowledge within your organisation or external network (this one with caution).

-Ask yourself, were you blindsighted by the reaction your Regulatory Strategy received?
-If so, then it is likely your audience was blindsighted by your approach.
+Ask yourself, were you blindsided by the reaction your regulatory strategy received?
+If so, then it is likely your audience was blindsided by your approach.
 Stakeholder engagement, particularly when presenting controversial advice, is invaluable.
-Next time pay closer consideration to who might have the biggest objection, and how you might engage with them prior to delivering your strategy.
-Often bold reactions are not to due Regulatory insufficiencies.
+Next time, pay closer consideration to who might have the biggest objection, and how you might engage with them prior to delivering your strategy.
+Often, bold reactions are not due to regulatory insufficiencies.

 Ask for feedback.
 Was it too long, too complex?
-Were key points lost in the technical blurr?
-Would a verbal summary or a three-slide Powerpoint have sufficed, at least initially?
+Were key points lost in the technical blur?
+Would a verbal summary or a three-slide PowerPoint have sufficed, at least initially?

 Scenario 3 – the risks and challenges you raised were largely ignored

-• How could clarity of my Regulatory Strategy be improved?
+- How could the clarity of my regulatory strategy be improved?